GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Experiments

 \subsection{Ablation Studies}

-In this subsection, we explore the effects of each component in our method: the global path refinement before attack, the global path refinement after attack, and the active fabrication module.
-We evaluate the contribution of these modules by measuring the attack success rate on 50 randomly sampled instances, with GPT-Judge as the judge method.
-The results are presented in Table \ref{tab:attack_ablation_studies}.
+In this subsection, we explore the effects of each component in our method: the active fabrication and the global refinement.
+We assess the contribution of these modules by measuring the ASR on 50 randomly sampled instances, using GPT-Judge as the evaluation method.
+To further validate the effectiveness of multi-turn interactions in enabling successful attacks, we employ the Few-shot Attack, which concatenates the entire dialogue history into a single user prompt, with each intermediate response prefixed by a confirmation phrase (e.g., “Sure”).
+The results are presented in Table~\ref{tab:attack_ablation_studies}.

-As shown in Table \ref{tab:attack_ablation_studies}, the attack success rate increases across almost all models as each module is added, except for Claude-3.5-Haiku, where incorporating active fabrication slightly reduces the ASR.
-However, using both modules results in a higher attack success rate than using any module alone.
-These results show that both global and active fabrication contribute to successful jailbreaking.
+Table \ref{tab:attack_ablation_studies} shows that the attack success rate increases across almost all models as each module is added, except for Claude-3.5-Haiku, where incorporating active fabrication slightly reduces the ASR.
+However, using both modules results in a higher ASR than using any module alone.
+Moreover, our proposed method consistently outperforms the Few-shot Attack, demonstrating the effectiveness of the multi-turn jailbreaking method.
+All these results show that both active fabrication and global refinement contribute to successful jailbreaking.